-Montenegro continues to encourage RES investments13.
-December 2019. / SEE Energy News
+Montenegro continues to encourage RES investments, SEE Energy News

 Montenegrin Minister of Economy Dragica Sekulic said that in the past year, the Government was focused on the development of the environment that would encourage investors to invest in renewable energy sources and the results of this strategy are the investments made by reputable companies.

 Additional indicator of excellent business environment for investing in renewable energy sources is the signed contract for the construction of a 250 MW solar power plant, with a consortium comprising of state-owned power utility EPCG and the renowned Finnish company Fortum, as well as the interest of the German company Wpd, one of the leaders in wind farm construction in Europe , for the construction of the Brajici wind farm.
 It should also be noted that Austrian company Ivicom is interested in the construction of wind farm Gvozd, again in cooperation with state-owned EPCG.